-In spite of the foolhardy decision, God promised Paul that He and all the passengers of the ship would be saved (Acts 27:21 - 25).
-The vessel ultimately ran aground near the island of Malta (Melita) where the passengers were close enough to swim to safety.
+God promises Paul, in spite of the foolish sailing decision, that He and all the passengers of the ship would be saved (Acts 27:21 - 25).
+The vessel is ultimately ran aground close enough to the island of Malta (Melita) to permit those on the ship to swim to safety.

-The Bible does not record the name of any city or port where Apostle Paul's vessel ran aground and split apart.
+The Bible does not record the name of the city or port near which the Apostle Paul's vessel ran aground and split apart.
 Tradition, however, places the shipwreck in a bay near the back of Malta called St. Paul's Bay.

-And when it was day, they knew not the land: but they discovered a certain creek with a shore, into the which they were minded, if it were possible, to thrust in the ship.
+And when it was day, they knew not the land (Malta): but they discovered a certain creek with a shore, into the which they were minded, if it were possible, to thrust in the ship.